shawnrushefsky/UNMigrationViz/README.md

 I'm using [d3.js](https://d3js.org/) to correlate my dataset with svg elements on the page, and [Ubuntu](https://www.ubuntu.com/)/[CherryPy](http://cherrypy.org/) for a web server.

-A brief python script `parse.py` extrapolates the migration graph from the UN datasets.
+A brief python script `parse.py` extrapolates the migration graph from the UN datasets using [openpyxl](https://openpyxl.readthedocs.io/en/default/).
 The graph is stored as adjacency dictionary, so that it would be easy to reference nodes (countries) by their name, and easy to export in json.

 A second python script `stitch.py` associates the graph data from `parse.py` with the geojson file that describes the shape of each country, yielding a unified data file for use in the web application.